[light]

 include the applause after the performance.

-I have a session (or a record) that's not listed here.
+Q: I have a session (or a record) that's not listed here.
 Can you give me details?

-sessions and some studio recordings (mostly from 1980-1991) that aren't listed.
+live sessions and some studio recordings that are not listed.

 Also, I have not tried to list every issued version of every recording, or every